roryl23/pytprint/README.md

 # pytprint
-Thread-safe print module for Python
+Thread-safe print module for Python.
+It's exactly as simple as it sounds.

 ## Install